 The basis for disaster preparedness for an organization begins with planning.
 Scenario planning of what could go wrong and the resulting implications is key to creating a plan for continued operations and success of an organization.
 Obviously, the number of risks you identify may be astronomical, and you cannot manage them all.
 So, it’s necessary to identify those key processes and activities that drive your organization and prioritize those when considering risk and business continuity plans.

 To have a robust risk analysis process, consideration should also be given to the ripple effect caused by a single event.
-For example, with the coronavirus causing non-essential businesses to close their offices, much of the workforce switched to a remote, work-from-home method.
+For example, with the coronavirus pandemic causing non-essential businesses to close their offices, much of the workforce switched to a remote, work-from-home method.
 Organizations may have had a plan and made arrangements for remote connections for their workforce.
 But, with schools and day cares closed as well, regardless of having a remote connection, many employees with young children may not have had as much availability for crucial organization activities.
 This residual effect probably wasn’t originally evaluated and planned for.

 One main consideration when developing a business continuity and disaster recovery plan is how quickly your essential processes and resources need to be available.
 Does your organization have a disaster recovery plan that allows restoration of your IT systems within an appropriate timeframe for your operations?
 Does your organization rely heavily on computer access or data processing programs?
-How will the organization resume operations following a natural disaster when many of its employees may still be working in a remote environment?
+How will the organization resume operations following a disaster when many of its employees may still be working in a remote environment?

 Does your organization need assistance with any of the elements of disaster preparedness?
 P&N has a number of resources that can assist you in preparing your organization for the next disruption.
 Contact us to start a discussion.